 If you just want to let the broadcaster know your concerns, or it’s not an issue that can come to the BSA, it will be considered an ‘informal complaint’.

 Contact details for major broadcasters are here.

-The BSA only has jurisdiction to consider formal complaints about programmes.
-Formal complaints must:
+The BSA can only consider ‘formal complaints’ about programmes.
+These must:

 - be in writing

 - relate to a programme that has been broadcast (and identify the date, time and channel)

 - identify the broadcasting standard(s) you consider have been breached